-The running and sports injury clinic was developed to provide a diagnostic service to injured runners and other athletes.
-In order to understand the cause of running injuries sophisticated and precise biomechanical analysis must be conducted.
-This type of evaluation includes a computerized gait analysis that utilizes a state of the art motion analysis laboratory.
-The motion analysis laboratory includes : specialized treadmill, 3D video analysis system with special software, surface electromyography system and ground reaction force plate.
+NYDNR’s running and sports injury clinic was developed to provide a diagnostic service to injured runners and other athletes.
+In order to understand the cause of running injuries, sophisticated and precise biomechanical analysis must be conducted.
+This evaluation includes a computerized gait analysis that utilizes our state of the art motion analysis laboratory, with a specialized treadmill, a 3D video analysis system with special software, a surface electromyography system, and ground reaction force plates.